 - And raising awareness.

-The NCWIT offers collaborative alliances so groups can connect and advocate inclusion in the tech industry.
+The NCWIT offers collaborative alliances so groups can connect and advocate for diversity and inclusion in the tech industry.
 You can either join this organization online, dial 303-735-6671 or visit their office at:

 1909 26th ST, 2nd Floor